- AP Lang tests rhetorical analysis, argumentation, and synthesis using nonfiction texts only.

 The AP English Language and Composition exam for 2026 is scheduled for Wednesday, May 7, 2026, at 8:00 AM local time.
 This falls in the first week of the two-week 2026 AP Exam period (May 6–10 and May 13–17).
 Students should verify their specific registration and exam location with their school’s AP coordinator.

-Does MEB help with AP Lang homework and essay feedback, not just tutoring?
+Does MEB help with AP Lang essay feedback and homework guidance?